OpenProducer/newspack-platform/wp-content/plugins/radio-station/docs/Pro.md

 ### Radio Station Plus

-Note that the following features are *not* available in Radio Station Plus:
+Please note that the following features are *not* available in Radio Station Plus:

-- Persistent Stream Player Bar
+- Persistent Stream Player Bar (and related features)
 - Visual Schedule Editor Interface
 - Episodes and Segments (and related data/features)
 - Page Builder Modules (for Elementor and Beaver Builder)

+### PRO Plugin Features

 #### API